jimfulton/zodb-jsonb-experiment/README.rst

 required accessing other objects:

-- The community id for an object is derived from an ancestor and required inspeciting all of the ancestors up to the ``Community`` ancestor.
+- The community id for an object is derived from an ancestor and required inspecting all of the ancestors up to the ``Community`` ancestor.

-- ``CommunityFile`` objects stre their text in separate ``_CachedData`` objects.
+- ``CommunityFile`` objects store their text in separate ``_CachedData`` objects.

 In both of these cases, we have to traverse objects to get the data we need.
-Because I used expression indexes, we do this traversal when indexes are build and the traversal is essecntially cached for us.
+Because I used expression indexes, we do this traversal when indexes are build and the traversal is cached for us.

 Consider the ``CommunityFile`` case, for example.
 When we add or update a ``CommunityFile``, the text index is updated.
 If the